French Onion Hot Dogs

 • Make a sauce with mayo, Dijon mustard, lemon juice, and fresh parsley.

-• Place your cooked hot dogs (I prefer beef ones) on buns, slather on some sauce, and pile on the onions
+• Place your cooked hot dogs (I prefer beef) on buns, slather on some sauce, and pile on the onions.

-• Top it all with some shredded Gruyere cheese and pop them under the broiler until the cheese is melted.
+• Top it all with shredded Gruyere cheese and pop them under the broiler until it is melted.

-I highly recommend brioche hot dog buns if you can find them because they’re buttery, sweet and so good.
+If you can find brioche hot dog buns, I highly recommend them because they’re buttery, sweet, and so good.
 Also, top-sliced buns work best.

 overhead photo of a french onion hot dog